-As at December 31, 2023, the Group has deferred exploration costs amounting to \$218.1 million, which represent 81.0% of the total consolidated assets.
-These deferred exploration costs pertain to a subsidiary, Aragorn Power and Energy Corporation (APEC)'s participating interest in Geothermal Renewable Service Contract (GRESC) and the expenditures incurred by APEC for the Kalinga-Apayao Geothermal Project (the Project).
+As at December 31, 2024, the Group has deferred exploration costs amounting to \$\mathbb{P}\$218.1 million, which represent 83.0% of the total consolidated assets.
+These deferred exploration costs pertain to a subsidiary, Aragorn Power and Energy Corporation (APEC)'s participating interest in a Geothermal Service Contract and the expenditures incurred by APEC for the Kalinga-Apayao Geothermal Project (the Project).